 Secondly, well-intentioned volunteers try to put together a website but more often than not do not have all the skills necessary to do so.
 I have personally seen many county websites that are out-dated, were started but were not finished and are no longer maintained.
 Sometimes, they have blog entries or candidates sections that are 2 years old!
 In my estimation, only about 10% of county sites are acceptable websites that give a favorable impression.

 You also are having to do steps that are just not necessary.
 You need to do the setup work to install your CMS and configure your theme, buy a hosting package and domain.
 You also have to do styling to match the branding of the state and national sites.
 Instead, you should use the framework that your state party already has setup.

 People are looking for county affiliate information and they want it quick.
 So what is a better way?
 To integrate county sites as sub-pages to your state party site.

 To start off, generally what people are looking for in relation to county affiliates is:

-The first thing you want is a interactive map(an example from Arkansas) so people can visually see where there are affiliates and to directly click a county to direct them to the sub page.
+The first thing you want is a interactive map(an example from Pennsylvania) so people can visually see where there are affiliates and to directly click a county to direct them to the sub page.